 Only those students with a master's thesis M.A. can apply to the ISGSGES Ph.D. program.
-M.A. thesis-track who successfully complete their master's thesis can continue on with Ph.D. program.
-Thus, these students intending to enter the Ph.D. program must choose the thesis-track, not credit-track.
+M.A. thesis-track students who successfully complete their master's thesis can continue on to the Ph.D. program.
+Students intending to enter the ISGSGES Ph.D. program must choose the thesis-track, not credit-track.